 Efforts continued after the Intent to Enroll deadlines with anti-melt activities, coordinated by AES and colleges or programs, to keep committed students engaged and on track to matriculate in the fall.

-- Six thousand students received a 2022 graduation tassel through the mail.
+- Five thousand students received a 2023 graduation tassel through the mail.

 - More than 10,000 email and text message campaigns by AES guided students through the pre-enrollment process.

-* Includes counts of admitted students with guests at Ignite, Firestarter, Admitted Student Tours, and the AARERI Breakfast.
+* Includes counts of admitted students with guests at Ignite, Firestarter, Flames Fridays, and the AARERI Breakfast.